Risk factorsBy Mayo Clinic Staff

 Factors that increase your risk of a kidney infection include:

 - Weakened immune system.
-Medical conditions that impair your immune system, such as diabetes and the human immunodeficiency virus (HIV), increase your risk of kidney infection.
+Medical conditions that impair your immune system, such as diabetes and HIV, increase your risk of kidney infection.
 Certain medications, such as drugs taken to prevent rejection of transplanted organs, have a similar effect.

 - Damage to nerves around the bladder.
 Nerve or spinal cord damage may block the sensations of a bladder infection so that you're unaware when it's advancing to a kidney infection.